13 Brands That Give Back For An Ethical Shopping High

 As a Certified B Corp and Social Enterprise Business for Good, it’s no surprise that Elvis & Kresse made this list of brands that give back to the community.

-They’ve supported organizations like WWF, Barefoot College (which empowers women in rural villages with solar engineering skills), and the UK’s Fire Fighters Charity.
+They support organizations like the WWF, Barefoot College (which empowers women in rural villages with solar engineering skills), and the UK’s Fire Fighters Charity.

-Not only do they donate up to half of their profits to these charities, but they also give back to our planet by repurposing every.single.waste.fire.hose produced in London, using renewable energy exclusively for manufacturing, and offering lifetime repairs!
+Not only do they donate up to half of their annual profits to these charities, but they also give back to our planet by repurposing every single retired fire hose produced in London, using renewable energy exclusively for manufacturing, and offering lifetime repairs.

-Because they’re simply one of the best companies that give back.
+Because Solios is simply one of the best companies that give back.

-The straps are interchangeable and the watches are solar-powered.
+The straps are interchangeable and the hyper efficient watches are solar-powered, reducing the need to buy wasteful, disposable batteries.

 Solios’ Community & Charitable Initiatives